druce/deep-research-machine/README.md

 # → work/NVDA_20260317/artifacts/final_report.md
 ```

-A steerable research and report-writing pipeline powered by Claude Code.
-Define an outline as a DAG, point it at data sources, and get a structured report — currently configured for equity research, but the engine is generic.
+A steerable general research and report-writing pipeline powered by Claude Code.

+The full report generation steps and dependencies are defined as a directed acyclic graph (DAG); `research.py` then runs all data gathering and information processing steps to produce a structured report — equity research, or other user-defined inputs, outputs, and research pipeline steps.
+The DAG makes it more repeatable compared to a skill with a bullet list of things to put in the report.

+Enhances the [Claude for Financial Services plugins](https://github.com/anthropics/financial-services-plugins/blob/main/equity-research/skills/initiating-coverage/references/task5-report-assembly.md) by splits up prompts for each section, adding hard quality gates, LanceDB RAG, critic-optimizer loops, and assembly via Jinja instead of prompts.

 ## Example Report